bobgru/yinyang/README.md

 or collection online, so decided to write one.
 Another motive was to become acquainted with `elm-ui`, and to practice Elm programming in general.

-As of now, there are sample games I found on `puzzling.stackexchange.com` to choose from, where the game is selected randomly when the page is refreshed.
+As of now, there are sample games I found on `puzzling.stackexchange.com` and `https://erikdemaine.org/fonts/yinyang/` (a "font" of puzzles, one for each letter--more on this below) to choose from, where the game is selected randomly when the page is refreshed.
 Click left to play black.
 Click right to play white.
 Click again to remove.
 The target cell for a click is highlighted yellow.
 Cells part of the original puzzle configuration have a light green background.